Single swollen joint

 The photograph shows a swollen knee in Oligo-articular JIA

-Lyme disease (a reactive arthritis due to Borrelia burgdorferi and transmitted infection by ticks) is suggested by the presence of an oligoarthritis, after travel to an endemic area - the classic history of a tick bite, or rash (erythema chronicum migrans) may not be prominent.
+Lyme disease (a reactive arthritis due to Borrelia burgdorferi, an infection transmitted by ticks) is suggested by the presence of an oligoarthritis, after travel to an endemic area.
+The classic history of a tick bite, or rash (erythema chronicum migrans) may not be prominent.

 Multisystem disease (such as Juvenile Systemic Lupus Erythematosus) is unlikely to present with a single swollen joint.